In 1962 I was hired as a transmitter engineer with radio station WAEB in

 the transmitter building.
 This sound was indicative of a close lightning strike.

-Instantly my eyes were drawn to the AM transmitter window, which exposed the
+Instantly my eyes were drawn to the glass window on the front of the AM transmitter, which

 a very bright, very white ball, about the size of a golf ball, lightly

-dancing on the high voltage buss attached to the top of one of the final tubes.
+dancing on the high voltage buss attached to the top of one of the tubes.

 bouncing ball.
 There was a distinct "hissing" sound which accompanied the ball.
 The ball

-the horizontal voltage buss feeding the right hand Machlett ML-357B tube and after approximately 4 seconds it instantly
+the horizontal high voltage buss feeding the right hand Machlett ML-357B tube.

 dropped or got sucked, 3 feet down into the high voltage power supply compartment at the